JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/blog/tritangents.md

 S = solve(G, system = SPSystem)
 ```

+On my laptop the computation takes 82 seconds.
 Here is what I get.
 ```julia-repl
 AffineResult with 110592 tracked paths
 ==================================